paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

   The `"address"` is a string containing the address of the telemetry server.
 The address can be specified in the URL format, or in the multiaddr format.
   The `"verbosity_level"` is an unsigned integer indicating the verbosity level of the telemetry server.

+- `properties` is an object containing the properties of the chain.
+  The `"ss58Format"` field is an unsigned integer indicating the designated SS58 prefix of the addresses of the chain.
+For more details see [Polkadot Accounts In-Depth](https://wiki.polkadot.network/docs/learn-account-advanced).
+  The `"tokenDecimals` field is an unsigned integer indicating the number of decimals of the native token of the chain.
+  The `"tokenSymbol"` field is a string containing the symbol of the native token of the chain.